janosh/matbench-discovery/site/src/routes/preprint/+page.md

 > @label:fig:each-scatter-models Parity plot for each model's energy above hull predictions (based on their formation energy predictions) vs DFT ground truth, color-coded by log density of points.

-shows that all models do well for materials far below the convex hull (left side of the plot).
+@Fig:each-scatter-models shows that all models do well for materials far below the convex hull (left side of the plot).
 Performance for materials far above the convex hull is more varied with occasional underpredictions of the energy of materials far above the convex hull (right side).
 All models suffer most in the mode of the distribution at $x = 0$.

 Two models stand out as anomalous to the general trends.